HERE is not seeking to fill any positions at this time.

 Programming Intern will assist the Artistic Director in reviewing the applications for our HERE Artist Residency Program (HARP), HEREArt exhibitions, and Sublet Series.
 The intern will also assist with scheduling weekly appointments and performances as well as regularly interfacing with our resident artists.
 20 hours per a week, a minimum of a six month commitment.

 Marketing Interns are fully integrated into the marketing department, and the promotion of the artists and productions at HERE.
 They will work primarily with the Marketing Director and the Marketing Associate.
-Interns participate in the conception and launch of all marketing strategies including creating print and web advertisements, maintaining the website, distributing postcards, organizing mailing list exchanges, and helping to designing program and lobby displays.
+Interns participate in the conception and launch of all marketing strategies including creating print and web advertisements, social media contests, offers and content development, maintaining the website, distributing postcards, organizing mailing list exchanges, and helping to designing program and lobby displays.
 They must have strong organizational and interpersonal skills, and preferably possess some experience with either graphic design software or basic HTML.

 General Management/Administration Interns will assist the General Manager.
 Responsibilities will include contract drafting, budgeting, finance and general administrative duties in all departments.
 This is a great opportunity for a someone wishing to develop experience in non-profit arts management at a hands-on organization.